Consensus Based Sampling: Introduction

 \subsection{Our Contributions}

 We introduce CBS as a method to approximate probability distributions of the form \eqref{eq:post}, or to find the MAP estimator \eqref{eq:MAP}.
 The method requires $G$ only as a black-box (it is derivative-free) and hence is of potential use for large-scale inverse problems.
+We study the proposed algorithm in settings where the posterior is Gaussian or close to Gaussian.
+We reemphasize that the computational methodology does not require the specific choice of $f$ in \eqref{eq:added2}, it applies to arbitary measures with negative log density $f$, up to an additive constant; however some of our analysis exploits the specific form in \eqref{eq:added2} in the case where $G$ is linear.
 We show the following:

 \begin{itemize} \item in the case of linear $G$, and in the mean field limit, parameters can be chosen in the algorithm so that, if initiated at a Gaussian, successive iterates remain Gaussian and converge to the Gaussian posterior \eqref{eq:post}; \item in the case of linear $G$, and in the mean field limit, parameters can be chosen in the algorithm so that, if initiated at a Gaussian, successive iterates remain Gaussian and converge to a Dirac located at the MAP point $\theta_*$ given by \eqref{eq:MAP};